1. The gig economy:

 8. Candidate Engagement:

 Candidates will remember your company even if they are rejected.
 In fact, they may even be a customer of yours.
 That’s why keeping them happy throughout the recruitment process is becoming ever more important.
 Regular, consistent, and accurate feedback is imperative.
-For some real inspiration, I’d recommend this case study on how Virgin Media turned candidate experience into a revenue stream worth over £5m.

 9. Employer Branding: